 Since then, FRP features Ms Tsang in annual concerts in collaboration with different media and artists.
 In 2015, she participated in two concerts with new concepts – a “Serendipity” encounter with modern dance and “The moment” of groundbreaking performance on music and the theory and philosophy of martial art, Wing Chun – which brought veteran dancer and martial art master to the stage to perform with the cellist.
 In 2016, Clara gathered her friends, including local pianist Charles Lau as well as remarkable violist Yoko Mano from Japan, to give a trio concert “Rendezvous”.
 In the following year, Clara brought a new concert “My Dearest” for Hong Kong and Taiwan tours.

-2019 will mark a new milestone for Ms Tsang as she will launch a cello CD with financial support raised via crowdfunding under the theme of “Just Meet You” in hope to bring her music and passions to more audience.
+2019 marked a new milestone for Ms Tsang as she launched a cello CD with financial support raised via crowdfunding under the theme of “Just Meet You” in hope to bring her music and passions to more audiences.